 Create additional geodatabases

-If you choose to include enterprise geodatabases with your ArcGIS for Server instance, the instance comes with two geodatabases: egdb and geodata.
+If you choose to include enterprise geodatabases with your ArcGIS Server site on AWS you create with Cloud Builder or Esri CloudFormation templates, the instance comes with two geodatabases: egdb and geodata.
 To create additional geodatabases in PostgreSQL or SQL Server—for example, if you want a geodatabase with a different name or you require additional geodatabases for different services or applications to access—you can use the Create Enterprise Geodatabase geoprocessing tool.
-To create another geodatabase in Amazon Relational Database Service (RDS) for SQL Server or Amazon RDS for PostgreSQL, use the Enable Enterprise Geodatabase tool.
+To create another geodatabase in Amazon RDS for SQL Server or Amazon RDS for PostgreSQL, use the Enable Enterprise Geodatabase tool.

-After the additional geodatabase is created, connect to it as an administrator and add any schemas or users you require.
+After you create an additional geodatabase, connect to the database as an administrator and add any schemas or users you require.

-To create additional workgroup geodatabases, connect to the database server from ArcGIS for Desktop as a server administrator and create a geodatabase.
+To create additional workgroup geodatabases, connect to the database server from ArcMap as a database server administrator and create a geodatabase.
 See Create additional workgroup geodatabases for more information.

 Esri supports the use of the PostGIS geometry type in enterprise geodatabases in PostgreSQL.
 If you use Amazon RDS for PostgreSQL, PostGIS is already installed and used for spatial data storage.
-If you are using a traditional PostgreSQL database cluster on Amazon, you can download a supported version of PostGIS and install it on the ArcGIS Server on Amazon Web Services instance where PostgreSQL resides (either the same instance as ArcGIS for Server or a separate instance).
-See the Database System Requirements page on the ArcGIS for Desktop website for the version of PostGIS supported with the AMI version you are using.
+If you are using a traditional PostgreSQL database cluster on Amazon, you can download a supported version of PostGIS and install it on the AWS instance where PostgreSQL resides (either the same instance as ArcGIS Server or a separate instance).
+See the Database System Requirements page on the ArcGIS Desktop website for the version of PostGIS supported with the PostgreSQL version you are using.

 To use PostGIS geometry in a traditional PostgreSQL database cluster, the database that contains your geodatabase must be enabled to use PostGIS.
 Since PostGIS is not part of the basic AMI, the default geodatabase is not enabled to use PostGIS.
 Therefore, after you install PostGIS, you must enable your geodatabase to use it.
 Once it is enabled, new data you add to the geodatabase can use the PostGIS geometry type by specifying the PG_GEOMETRY configuration keyword when you create or import the data.
 Existing data continues to use the ST_Geometry storage type.